-About this Prudential Standard
+Objectives and key requirements of this Prudential Standard

 Prudential Standard SPS 114 Operational Risk Financial Requirement (SPS 114) is a prudential standard in the business operations pillar of APRA's superannuation prudential framework.
-The Operational Risk Financial Requirement (ORFR) requires an RSE licensee to maintain, manage and utilise, in accordance with this prudential standard, financial resources to protect beneficiaries from losses due to operational risk that relates to the RSEs within its business operations.
+The Operational Risk Financial Requirement (ORFR) requires RSE licensees to maintain, manage and utilise, in accordance with this Prudential Standard, financial resources to protect beneficiaries from losses due to operational risks that relate to the RSEs within its business operations.
 Key requirements include having a documented ORFR strategy, an ORFR target amount and tolerance limit.
 An RSE licensee must maintain ORFR financial resources which must be used in a manner consistent with the ORFR and the overarching legislative requirements.